splunk/public-o11y-docs/gdi/monitors-hosts/collectd-plugin.rst

       - This option is filled in by the agent if using service discovery.
 It can be accessed in the provided configuration template with ``{{.Host}}``.
 This option is set to the hostname or IP address of the discovered service.
-If you aren’t using service discovery, you can hard code the host/port in the configuration template and ignore these fields.
+If you aren't using service discovery, you can hard code the host/port in the configuration template and ignore these fields.
    -